MikingTheViking/learning-vue/README.md

 The postgres folde contains the Dockerfile to configure the postgres docker container and an `init.sql` file to initialize the database.

+##Setting Up the Project

+Clone the project from the repo.

+### Initial Building and Installations

+If you are freshly cloning this repo locally you'll need to complete several steps to get it up and running.

+1. In the project root (`Makefile` location)
+  * run `make build` to create the containers (postgres and ubuntu)
+  * run `make up` to start up the containers
+  * run `make storage_link` to create a link from the storage to the public directory
+  * ....run `make halt` to stop the containers
+2. In `src/`
+  * run `yarn` to install all node dependencies

+### For Development

+* run `yarn dev` to transpile a development build of the source code
+* run `yarn watch` to transpile a development build of the source code, and watch the files for changes with live reload